 Rapp suggestion: Combining with the output of Q1-1, and to exclude RRC Re-establishment

+[20/21] Multi-path Relay is NOT applicable to RRC Setup procedure, for scenario-1 and scenario-2.

-[17/18] Multi-path Relay is NOT applicable to RRC Setup/Resume procedure, for scenario-1 and scenario-2.
-R2 further clarify how for UE operating in multi-path Relay operate for RRC Re-establishment procedure.
+[20/21] Multi-path Relay is NOT applicable to RRC Resume procedure, for scenario-1 and scenario-2.
+R2 further clarify how for UE operating in multi-path Relay operate for RRC Re-establishment procedure [5/21].

 PCell configuration

 For Pcell configuration, one proposal is provided in 09375